AkshathRaghav/AkshathRaghav/README.md

 Hello,  I'm Akshath Raghav 👋
 ---

 I'm an undergraduate student @ Purdue University, pursuing a B.Sc. in Computer Engineering.
-I intend to graduate with through the AI/ML concentration within the ECE Department.
+I intend to graduate with through the AI/ML concentration within the ECE Department

-Here are the projects (unlisted) that I am working on currently:
-- Tensorflow Model Garden, led by Prof. Davis
-- Claridge Lab, led by Prof. Claridge
-- Bechtel IoT and Edge Processing Research Project, led by Dr. Swabey
-- AWS OpenSearch - Benchmark, Build
-- ML@Purdue, as an Operations Officer

-I'm actively looking for Spring 2024 part-time internships.
-Feel free to reach out to me at araviki@purdue.edu!
+My primary interest revolves arould building robust user-facing solutions at the intersection of applied AI, reproducible (open-source) softwares and interoperablility principles.
+I enjoy research-driven environments aimed at taking concepts to tangible products.

+Automatability, replicability and accessability remain the core of my work.

+Current (Updated 3/1):

+    Building a package for constraining LLM outputs within agent chains, Estimating the transferrability of PTMs,
+    Developing an automated pipeline for evaluating the reproducibility of ML experiments.
+    Constructing multi-tool autonomous agents.

 ## 💼 Skills